 During the first year of owning a car is a feeling that we can’t seem to leave our car.
-We would even love to sleep at our cars, and it’s like a pet for us that we would provide all maintenance just to look it good and in running condition.
-We are very concern about everything that our car might be needing, the maintenance, care, and even regular wash.
-As much as we wanted to take car of our car ourselves, but in some point and some unexpected situation, we need to bring our car to a car repair shop to do some tricky jobs and other maintenance considering that it’s our time to own a car.
-Our concern in this point is the reliability of a certain shop of our choice.
+We would even love to sleep in our cars, and it’s like a pet for us that we would provide all maintenance just to look it good and in running condition.
+We are very concerned about everything that our car might be needed, the maintenance, care, and even regular wash.
+As much as we wanted to take care of our car ourselves, but at some point and some unexpected situation, we need to bring our car to a car repair shop to do some tricky jobs and other maintenance considering that it’s our time to own a car.
+Our concern at this point is the reliability of a certain shop of our choice.

 Well, this is just normal to be concerned and worried about our car since that’s the very main reason why we bring our car to them.
 But of all the cars that are brought in a shop, are we really sure that each car is treated with special extra care like what we wanted to?

-Unlawful acts and practices is also a must.
-Make it sure that they are doing exactly the same as what is shown on their advertisements.
-False market bills and other form of advertisement must be relied upon repair.
+Unlawful acts and practices are also a must.
+Make sure that they are doing exactly the same as what is shown in their advertisements.
+False market bills and other forms of advertisement must rely upon repair.